-- 62. Plaintiff Z.M.R. is the mother of Plaintiff J.L.P.M., who is 16 years old.
+- 66. Plaintiff Z.M.R. is the mother of Plaintiff J.L.P.M., who is 16 years old.
 They were both born in Honduras and, before fleeing to the United States, had always lived there.
-They fled Honduras with the help of members of their church because they were the victims of physical violence and, in Z.M.R.'s case, rape at the hands of Z.M.R.'s former partner, with whom she lived for 16 years. - 63.
+They fled Honduras with the help of members of their church because they were the victims of physical violence and, in Z.M.R.'s case, rape at the hands of Z.M.R.'s former partner, with whom she lived for 16 years. - 67.
 Plaintiffs Z.M.R. and J.L.P.M. came to the United States to seek refuge.
 They were arrested after entering the United States on October 26, 2014.
-They were then moved to the Karnes detention facility, where they remain detained today. - 64.
-On approximately November 6, 2014, an asylum officer determined that Plaintiff Z.M.R. has a credible fear of persecution that could entitle her and her family to asylum, and her family was referred for removal proceedings before an IJ. - 65.
+They were then moved to the Karnes detention facility, where they remained detained for almost seven weeks. - 68.
+On approximately November 6, 2014, an asylum officer determined that Plaintiff Z.M.R. has a credible fear of persecution that could entitle her and her family to asylum, and her family was referred for removal proceedings before an IJ. - 69.
 Nonetheless, DHS ordered Plaintiffs Z.M.R. and J.L.P.M. to remain detained pursuant to its No-Release Policy, without any individualized determination of flight risk or danger.
-Z.M.R. and J.L.P.M. have since been in detention for nearly six weeks.
-While in detention, Plaintiff J.L.P.M. has hardly eaten and has become nauseous, dizzy, and weak; doctors have been unable to assist.
-Plaintiff J.L.P.M. also has had trouble sleeping and is scared.
-Plaintiff Z.M.R. has become depressed.
+While in detention, Plaintiff J.L.P.M. hardly ate and became nauseous, dizzy, and weak;

+doctors were unable to assist.
+Plaintiff J.L.P.M. also had trouble sleeping and was scared.
+Plaintiff Z.M.R. became depressed.

-- 66. Plaintiff Z.M.R. has a sister in North Carolina who has lawful status and would be a sponsor for her and her son while they are going through the asylum hearing process.
-Her sister is willing to help Plaintiff Z.M.R. travel to any appointment with ICE and EOIR.
-Plaintiff Z.M.R. is aware that it is critical that she and Plaintiff J.L.P.M. abide by all orders by immigration officials, and they would readily do so. - 67.
-Plaintiffs Z.M.R. and J.L.P.M. have no criminal convictions and pose no threat to public safety.
+- 70. Plaintiffs Z.M.R. and J.L.P.M. were forced to remain in detention despite the fact that Z.M.R. has a sister in North Carolina who has lawful status and would be a sponsor for her and her son while they are going through the asylum hearing process.
+Her sister was willing to help Plaintiff Z.M.R. travel to any appointment with ICE and EOIR.
+Plaintiff Z.M.R. was aware that it is critical that she and Plaintiff J.L.P.M. abide by all orders by immigration officials, and they were happy to comply. - 71.
+Plaintiffs Z.M.R. and J.L.P.M. have no criminal convictions and pose no threat to public safety. - 72.
+On December 16, 2014, Plaintiffs Z.M.R. and J.L.P.M. filed a motion to proceed anonymously and lodged their original complaint in this action.
+At that time they were detained by DHS pursuant to its No-Release Policy. - 73.
+On December 17.
+2014, an immigration judge ordered that Z.M.R and J.L.P.M. be released on \$3,000 bond.
+On December 19, 2014, the bond was paid and Z.M.R. and J.L.P.M. were released.
+They will reside with Z.M.R.'s sister in North Carolina while they continue with their asylum proceedings.